Queensland parliament passed the Voluntary Assisted Dying Act on 16 September 2021. The law will come into efffect on 1 January 2023.

-In 2018 the Health, Communities, Disability Services and Domestic and Family Violence Prevention Committee commenced its Inquiry into aged care, end-of life and palliative care and voluntary assisted dying.
+In 2018 parliament commenced its Inquiry into aged care, end-of-life and palliative care and voluntary assisted dying.
 It received some 5,000 submissions and took some 18 months to complete.
 Its report was tabed in March 2020.

 Before the election in October 2020, the Queensland Government committed to proceeding with draft legislation.

-The QLD Voluntary Assisted Dying Bill 2021 is closely modelled on the VIC, WA and TAS Voluntary Assisted Dying Acts.
+The QLD Voluntary Assisted Dying Act 2021 is closely modelled on the VIC, WA and TAS Voluntary Assisted Dying Acts.
 The key points are

 - The person must be 18 years or over; and